Driving in Singapore: Retail petrol market

 In 2017, there were about 170 petrol stations across the city-state, a decrease from 222 stations in 2013.
 Many were closed as they were either deemed a security risk or the license had lapsed.
 These stations operate under brands of five multinational companies, with no independent retailers.
 The petrol station network is largely operated by four incumbent retailers: Shell, ExxonMobil, retailing petrol under the brand Esso, Chevron, retailing petrol under the brand Caltex, and Singapore Petroleum Company, retailing petrol under the brand SPC.
 The incumbent retailers are vertically integrated, with their supplies of refined petrol coming from their refineries situated at Jurong Island.
 Potential new entrants to the market face high barriers to entry in form of additional premiums paid to acquire retail petrol sites that are planned for by Urban Redevelopment Authority (URA) and tendered out by Housing and Development Board (HDB).
-It was also determined that for a viable retail petrol operation in Singapore, a new entrant would need to operate minimally 30 sites, which is hard to achieve at the average rate of 2.4 new tenders per anuum.
+It was also determined that for a viable retail petrol operation in Singapore, a new entrant would need to operate minimally 30 sites, which is hard to achieve at the average rate of 2.4 new tenders per annum.
 In 2017, Sinopec won the bids for two retail sites, with the first site coming into operation in November 2018.

 Four grades of petrol are commonly sold in Singapore.
 Diesel and unleaded petrol with octane levels of 92, 95 and 98 are widely sold.
 Octane levels conform with European octane ratings and roughly correspond to American octane levels of 87, 90, and 93, respectively.
 Shell also market a fifth brand of fuel under the V-Power label, in addition to 98 octane petrol.
 98 octane V-Power is marketed as having an FMT additive and "formulated to improve performance and responsiveness".

 It was reported that the retailers enjoy a high level of brand loyalty among customers due to convenience of station locations, credit/debit card promotions, brand loyalty programmes, and low prices among other factors.